[vc_row][vc_column][vc_column_text css=”.vc_custom_1452285383109{margin-bottom: 40px !important;}”]

 • Sigmapharm Laboratories

 • Warner Chilcott v.
-Lupin – Chris is counsel for Lupin in litigation related to Lupin’s Abbreviated New Drug Application that seeks approval to market a generic equivalent to Warner Chilcott’s Generess Fe® (norethindrone and ethinyl estradiol chewable tablets) product.
+Lupin – Chris was counsel for Lupin in litigation related to Lupin’s Abbreviated New Drug Application that seeks approval to market a generic equivalent to Warner Chilcott’s Generess Fe® (norethindrone and ethinyl estradiol chewable tablets) product.
 The district court (Pisano, J.) invalidated the asserted claims, and entered judgment in favor of Lupin.

 • Pfizer v.
 Osmotica – Chris was lead counsel representing Osmotica in litigation involving the alleged infringement by Osmotica’s generic equivalent of Pfizer’s Detrol® LA product.
 The district court action was ultimately dismissed on terms favorable to Osmotica.